-REAR SEAT REMINDER ALERT (RSRA) - IF EQUIPPED
+REAR SEAT REMINDER ALERT (RSRA)

-RSRA alerts you through visual and auditory notifications of the possible presence of an object, passenger, or pet in the rear seats if a rear door was opened up to 10 minutes before the ignition was placed in the ON/RUN position.
+RSRA alerts you through a visual and auditory notification of the possible presence of an object, passenger, or pet in the rear seats if a rear door was opened up to 10 minutes before the ignition was placed in the ON/RUN position.
 RSRA does not directly detect objects, passengers, or pets in the rear seats.
-When the previous conditions are met, RSRA displays the message "Check Rear Seat" on the instrument cluster display and sounds an auditory alert upon the driver placing the ignition in the OFF.
+When the previous conditions are met, RSRA displays the message "Check Rear Seat" on the instrument cluster display and sounds an auditory alert upon the driver placing the ignition in the OFF position to exit the vehicle.

-To enable or disable RSRA, see \(\sigma\) page 211.
+To enable or disable RSRA, see $\Rightarrow$ page 166.

-- Before exiting a vehicle, always come to a complete stop, then place the vehicle in the PARK position and apply the parking brake. - Always make sure the power button is in the OFF position, key fob is removed from the vehicle and vehicle is locked. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- Before exiting a vehicle, always come to a complete stop, then shift the automatic transmission into PARK and apply the parking brake. - Always make sure the keyless ignition node is in the OFF position, key fob is removed from the vehicle and vehicle is locked. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave children or animals inside parked vehicles in hot weather.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter 'n GoTM in the ACC or ON/RUN position.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat buildup may cause serious injury or death.